Alexander Wilson

 When sociologists studied automation in the 1970s, the protagonist was the assembly line worker.
 The threat was visible and mechanical.
 Half a century later, advancements in machine learning threaten precisely the cognitive, non-routine work that once justified professional status.

-Rather than treating threat perception as a strict calculation of job loss probability, my research approaches it as a problem of identity-relevant stress.
-When new technologies threaten core professional tasks, they create an anticipatory stigma of automation.
+Rather than treating threat perception as a strict calculation of job loss probability, this project approaches it as a problem of identity-relevant stress.
+When new technologies threaten core professional tasks, they create what I call the anticipatory stigma of automation.
+Workers do not wait passively for displacement.
+They actively defend against obsolescence by claiming domains of irreducible human competence, invoking justifications like judgment, creativity, or human connection to explain why their own tasks remain irreplaceable.

 Drawing on cross-sectional and longitudinal surveys of Canadian workers before and after the release of ChatGPT, the analysis reveals that objective AI exposure predicts awareness but not perceived threat.
 Threat perception is instead structured by a worker's underlying sense of control.
+Workers across the occupational hierarchy invoke the very same symbolic deflections against AI, but only the secure find them effective.